Uberi/speech_recognition/README.rst

     Zhang, Anthony.
 2015. *Speech Recognition* (version 2.2).

-Also check out the [Python Baidu Yuyin API](https://github.com/DelightRun/PyBaiduYuyin), which is based on this project.
+Also check out the `Python Baidu Yuyin API <https://github.com/DelightRun/PyBaiduYuyin>`__, which is based on this project.

 Examples
 --------